Montsoreau: French Revolution and industrialization

 On 14 July 1789, during the storming of the Bastille, Yves Marie du Bouchet de Sourches was Count of Montsoreau and owner of the château de Montsoreau.
 On 11 November 1789, the National constituent assembly decreed that "there will be one municipality in every city, town, parish or community of countryside".
 Although the French revolution had an important impact on him as the Count of Montsoreau, this impact was far more limited on his property of the château de Montsoreau which remained in his hands until it sold in 1804.
 The revolution gave way to a period of prosperity for the small town, which was famous since the seventeenth century for the quality of its tuffeau, wines and fruits.
 The industrialization of stone quarrying was the direct consequence of the extraordinary urban growth, consuming volumes unknown until then.
 It was made possible, as well as facilitated, by the river, which allowed the intensification of trade and river transport.
 The tuffeau stone was exported regionally, to cities all along the banks of rivers, Angers, Rennes, Nantes and Le Mans, but also surprisingly as far as the Caribbean.
 The Ship mills were replaced by Windmills as the population of the small city had almost doubled.
-The industrialization of the means of production in Montsoreau, and at the same time the transformation of the Fontevraud abbey in a prison on order of Napoleon, transformed the physionomy of the city.
+The industrialization of the means of production in Montsoreau, and at the same time the transformation of the Fontevraud abbey in a prison on order of Napoleon, transformed the city.
 At first, the construction of the road from Chinon to Saumur around 1830, which allowed the village to gain land on the Loire, and in a second time in 1896, the construction of the tram line Saumur-Montsoreau-Fontevraud.